BWDaniels97/QA-SFIA-2/README.md

 * One improvement I would like to make is adding interation testing onto the app.
 This will help test the app to a higher standard and make sure it is working fully before deployment.

-* Another improvment I would like to implement is increased security.
-I would do this by hiding all the varibles on my github.
+* Although I think the front end design is definitly better than las time, I do think it could be improved with the use of css.

  ## Author